-Our study evaluated the frequencies of five health-related behaviors (smoking, alcohol consumption, body weight, sleep duration, and physical activity) in Korean adults with CHB and association between these health behaviors and subjective health status.
+To assess the frequencies of five health-related behaviors (smoking, alcohol consumption, body weight, sleep duration, and physical activity) in Korean adults with chronic hepatitis B.

 Among males, the current smoking rate in the HBsAg positive group was higher than that in the negative group (45.5% vs 38.5%).
 In the positive group, the rates of monthly and high-risk alcohol use were 70.4% and 17.6% in males and 45.9% and 3.8% in females, respectively.
-The rate of alcohol use was similar between the two groups.
+The rate of alcohol use was similar between the two groups [P = 0.455 (males) and P = 0.476 (females)].
 In the HBsAg positive group, 32.3% and 49.9% of males and 26.5% and 49.6% of females were overweight and physically inactive, respectively.
 High-risk alcohol consumption and physical inactivity were significantly associated with self-perceived health status.